kayagoban/shadowlands/README.md

 ## Quickstart

-On MacOS, first you [neeed to install homebrew](https://brew.sh).
+On MacOS, first you need to [install homebrew](https://brew.sh).
 Then:

 ```
 $ brew tap kayagoban/shadowlands